UPDATE: WORD FROM THE STREET AND INSIDE –

-Newly synthesized information on abuse of methadone and buprenorphine in prisons and communities in Massachusetts and other New England states adds to mounting evidence pointing to overall harms from opioid substitution programs (OST) – the primary, publicly funded “treatment” for the worsening lethal opioid crisis.
+Newly synthesized information on abuse of methadone and buprenorphine in prisons and communities in Massachusetts and other New England states adds to mounting evidence establishing overall harm from opioid substitution programs (OST) – the primary, publicly funded “treatment” for the worsening lethal opioid crisis.

 That medical and “harm-reduction” view – that not just used-as-prescribed but also diverted (“diverted” = medically prescribed opioids that are obtained and used by someone other than the person prescribed to) and used substitute opioids like Suboxone (buprenorphine + naloxone) are providing significant benefit to opioid users as medical “treatment” – is the assertion provided to “Dopesick” author Beth Macy by National Institute of Drug Abuse (NIDA) medical addiction authority and champion of the long-invalidated “hijacked brain” disease model of “addiction”, Nora Volkow.
 As long as the person is not tapered off “bupe” too soon, the medical “treatment” is generally successful, and buprenorphine that is diverted and allegedly abused, in fact is used by persons in the process of successfully treating themselves for opioid use disorder, to avoid returning to problem opioid use (like heroin) during periods of withdrawal symptoms: